rya-sge/access-denied/_posts/2026-09-14-fri-toolbox-flashcards.md

 ### IOP of proximity (IOPP)

-**In plain words:** a proof that a sealed list is close to a valid one; lists with many errors are rejected.
+**In plain words:** An IOP of proximity proves that a sealed list is close to a valid one; lists with many errors are rejected and valid lists are always accepted.

 **Precisely:** An [IOP](#interactive-oracle-proof-iop) whose instance includes a committed word and whose soundness is required only against words $$\delta$$-far from the relation: codewords are always accepted, [$$\delta$$-far](#delta-far) words rejected with overwhelming probability, and nothing is promised in between.